 Kicking off at Bristol’s Tropica Club with The Chills, Sneaky Feelings headed down to London and Dingwalls then on to Europe.

 Kicking off at Bristol’s Tropica Club with The Chills, Sneaky Feelings headed down to London and Dingwalls then on to Europe.
-They had Ivan Purvis as soundman, an American who was resident in Dunedin in the early 1980s.
+They had Ivan Purvis as soundman, originally from Wellsford, north of Auckland, he was resident in Dunedin in the early 1980s.
 Dates in Hoogstraten in Belgium with The Chills and at Hamburg’s Mitternacht Club on the infamous Reeperbahn followed.
 Then it was Koln, Gammelsdorf, Enger, East Berlin and Frankfurt before jumping the border to Holland and back to England for shows at Bristol, Sheffield and Hull, and finally home.